 Welcome to California Bankruptcy Central, my California bankruptcy blog.
 Wait,don't go if you live in another state!
 It doesn't matter where you live--bankruptcy is a federal affair and there are few differences (exemptions and median income amounts among them) between states.

-I am not a lawyer but I did need to hire one.
-If you are looking for tips on selecting the right bankruptcy attorney, please visit Bankruptcy Attorney Tips.
+Disclaimer: I am not a lawyer but I did need to hire one.

 I am a bankruptcy filer and have been where you are now.
 I filed a Chapter 7 bankruptcy in the Central district of California and was successfully discharged.
 I learned a lot of things the hard way and this blog is about sharing them with you.
 Nothing here is intended to be legal advice.
 Please consult with an attorney for your legal needs.